Languages and frameworks: style sheets

 Show color icons in the gutter

 By default, JetBrains Rider displays color icons in the gutter.
-If they are for some reason hidden, you can return them at any time.
+If they are hidden, you can return them at any time.

 In the Common area, select the Color preview checkbox.

 Viewing the styles applied to a tag

 In HTML and XHTML files, JetBrains Rider can show you all the styles applied to an arbitrary tag.